AlexanderSchuetz97/luajsocket/README.md

 Luajsocket is a port of the luasocket library to luaj.
 It allows for easy socket communication inside lua scripts running in a luaj vm.

 ## License
-Luajsocket is released under the GNU General Public License Version 3. <br>
+Luajsocket is released under the GNU Lesser General Public License Version 3. <br>
-A copy of the GNU General Public License Version 3 can be found in the COPYING file.<br>
+A copy of the GNU Lesser General Public License Version 3 can be found in the COPYING & COPYING.LESSER files.<br>

 Luajsocket contains components sourced from the luasocket library. <br>
 Those components are all contained within the folder "src/main/lua/luasocket".<br>